Machou/Cloudflare-Block/README.md

 <h1>Cloudflare Blocking</h1>

-Enables CloudFlare protection " I'm Under Attack! " and the server load is greater than X
+Enable Cloudflare protection " I'm Under Attack! " if the server load is greater than 10.
+(You can customize this option.)

 <h2>How to work ?</h2>